Existence, uniqueness and ergodic properties for time-homogeneous It\^o-SDEs with locally integrable drifts and Sobolev

 \section{Introduction}

 Consider the stochastic differential equation (SDE)\\

-where $W=(W^1,...,W^m)$ is a standard $m$-dimensional Brownian motion starting from zero, $A=(a_{ij})_{1\le i,j\le d}=\sigma\sigma^T$, $\sigma=(\sigma_{ij})_{1\le i\le d, 1\le j\le m}$ and $\mathbf{G}=(g_1,...,g_d)$ are measurable and
+where $W=(W^1,\ldots,W^m)$ is a standard $m$-dimensional Brownian motion starting from zero, $A=(a_{ij})_{1\le i,j\le d}=\sigma\sigma^T$, $\sigma=(\sigma_{ij})_{1\le i\le d, 1\le j\le m}$ and $\mathbf{G}=(g_1,\ldots,g_d)$ are measurable and

-is the explosion time (or lifetime) of $X$, i.e. the time when $X$ has left any Euclidean ball $B_n$ of radius $n$ about the origin.
+is the explosion time (or life time) of $X$, i.e. the time when $X$ has left any open Euclidean ball $B_n$ of radius $n$ about the origin.
 By a classical result, if $\sigma, \mathbf{G}$ consist of locally Lipschitz continuous functions and satisfy a linear growth condition, then (\ref{Ito1}) with $\zeta=\infty$ has a pathwise unique solution that is strong, i.e. adapted to the filtration generated by $W$ (\cite[IV.
 Theorems 2.4 and 3.1]{IW89}).
-Note that the just mentioned reference and most of those below also cover the time inhomogeneous case but we only discuss results in the time homogeneous case, i.e. results related to (\ref{Ito1}).
-Moreover, we will call a solution that is pathwise unique and strong up to $\zeta$ ($\zeta$ being possibly finite, cf. \cite[IV.
-Definition 2.1]{IW89}) strongly unique.\\ Strong uniqueness results for (\ref{Ito1}) with $\zeta=\infty$ for only measurable coefficients were given starting from \cite{Zvon}, \cite{Ver79}, \cite{Ver81}.
+Note that the just mentioned reference and most of those below also treat the time inhomogeneous case but we only discuss results in the time homogeneous case, i.e. results related to (\ref{Ito1}). \\ We call a solution that is pathwise unique and strong up to $\zeta$ ($\zeta$ being possibly finite, cf. \cite[IV.
+Definition 2.1]{IW89}) strongly unique up to $\zeta$.
+Strong uniqueness results for (\ref{Ito1}) with $\zeta=\infty$ for only measurable coefficients were given starting from \cite{Zvon}, \cite{Ver79}, \cite{Ver81}.
 In these works $\sigma$ is non-degenerate and $\sigma, \mathbf{G}$ are bounded.
-Regarding bounded coefficients one can also mention the later work \cite{Ba}. \\ To our knowledge the first strong uniqueness results for unbounded measurable coefficients start with \cite[Theorem 2.1]{GyMa}.
-There $\sigma$ may be chosen locally Lipschitz, with $\sigma\sigma^T$ globally uniformly strictly elliptic and $g_i\in L^{2(d+1)}_{loc}(\R^d)$ with the following growth condition to ensure non-explosion (\cite[Assumption 2.1]{GyMa}): there exists a constant $M\ge 0$ and a non-negative function $F \in L^{d+1}(\R^d)$ such that almost everywhere
+Regarding bounded coefficients one can also mention the later work \cite{Ba}.
+To our knowledge the first strong uniqueness results for unbounded measurable coefficients start with \cite[Theorem 2.1]{GyMa}, while weak existence results appeared to exist earlier (cf. introduction of \cite{GyMa}).
+In \cite[Theorem 2.1]{GyMa} $\sigma$ may be chosen locally Lipschitz, with $\sigma\sigma^T$ globally uniformly strictly elliptic and $g_i\in L^{2(d+1)}_{loc}(\R^d)$ with the following growth condition to ensure non-explosion (\cite[Assumption 2.1]{GyMa}): there exists a constant $M\ge 0$ and a non-negative function $F \in L^{d+1}(\R^d)$ such that almost everywhere